 Have you ever wondered what life in ancient Rome was really like?
 The preserved city of Pompeii is the perfect venue.
 When Mt.
 Vesuvius erupted in 79 AD, Pompeii was a lively town of around 11,000 people with bustling markets, taverns and a 20,000 seat amphitheater.
 On that fateful day, the city was forever preserved in volcanic ash as a spectacle of history.

+While the information we provide here is free, we also sell tours at very reasonable prices.
 We lead all kinds of day trips from Rome.
 Our day trip to the lost city of Pompeii and stunning Sorrento brings Italy’s rich history and stunning Gulf of Naples views to life.
 Considering making your experience in Pompeii a memorable one with The Roman Guy.

 Getting to Pompeii